Veer Kunwar Singh University

+assistance from U.G.C. by virtue of being constituent/affiliated colleges of the erstwhile Magadh University in Gaya, Bihar.
+It is in the list of recognized universities under the AICTE with ID-1-44497171004 for Master of Business Administration and Master in Computer Science.
+It is in the list of university under the Department of Higher Education, Government of India with code-U-0077 and under Institution's Innovation Council with ID-IC202431006.
+It is in the list of recognized university under National Council for Teacher Education with Code No-APE00529 for B.Ed course.

 Academics

 The university conducts teaching and learning in areas such as physics, chemistry, botany, zoology, mathematics, computer science, commerce, history, economics, management, law, sociology, geography, etc. It also runs exchange programs in affiliation with colleges and institutes in and around the state.

 Colleges

 Its jurisdiction extends over four districts, Bhojpur, Buxar, Kaimur and Rohtas.